ihmeuw/vivarium_research/docs/source/model_design/vivarium_overview/vivarium_versus_other_model_types/index.rst

 Time-varying rates dependent on multiple factors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Another complexity enabled by microsimulation is the inclusion of time-varying rates dependent on multiple factors.
+A good example of this is in our microsimulation of Multiple Myeloma,
+which allow relapse hazard rates to vary over time since treatment line initiation.
+Read more about how we calculated relapse hazard rates :ref:`here <calculation-of-mortality-and-relapse-hazard>`.

 .. todo::

-    Elaborate on example from previous work: Multiple Myeloma model
+    Elaborate on example from Multiple Myeloma model

 Incorporating uncertainty
 ~~~~~~~~~~~~~~~~~~~~~~~~~